Xavier595/2ndTask-PlazasMoyanoJavier/Example/README.md

 ```
 git checkout <commit-id>
 ```
+* The command git checkout cc7cf2b was executed to switch to the commit where only random values were added (before sorting).
 ![Checkout – part 1](m.png)

+* The IDE confirms this state; the code for sorting is missing, showing only the random generation logic.
 ![Checkout – part 2](m1.png)

+* The command git checkout main was used to return to the latest version of the project.
 ![Checkout – part 3](m2.png)

+* The IDE shows that the sorting logic has reappeared, confirming we are back to the present state.
 ![Checkout – part 4](m3.png)

 ## n) Make changes without committing